stratisMarkou/random-walks/content/prob-intro/ch2/content.md

 # Discrete random variables

+Discrete random variables are random variables whose images are countable sets.
+We define discrete random variables and probability mass functions and present some examples.
+The (conditional) expectation and variance are important summary statistics of random variables.

 ## Discrete random variables

 We are often interested in the value of a function of elementary events.
 For example we might be interested in the profit of a gambling game as a function of the elementary outcomes of the game.